dohsimpson/RabbitHole/README.md

 ## TODO

 * Add support for forward tunnel through an intermediate host
+* Add init script to run at startup
+* Add verbose mode to print useful debug messages
 * Anything else that makes sense ;)

 ## Bugs or Feature requests